PTSD: National Center for PTSD

 It is very upsetting when someone you know dies by suicide.
 Getting over the shock and distress will be especially hard if you felt close to them, if you saw the event, or if you have your own mental health issues.

 Grieving the loss of a loved one is a natural process.
 It may take several months to feel "normal" again after someone you know dies by suicide.
 Due to the traumatic nature of suicide, you may go through what's known as "traumatic grief."
 If you are feeling intense grief or guilt several months after the suicide, contact a mental health provider for help.
 Many people feel guilty about not having prevented the suicide.
 Be aware, though, that suicide is never your fault.
 Suicide is complex with many factors that contribute.

 It can also be difficult to cope when a loved one has made a suicide attempt.
-You can access fact sheets for family members of Veterans who have made a suicide attempt, Materials are also available for how to talk to children about a suicide attempt in the family.
-These materials are also available in Spanish.
-Although these fact sheets were created with military families in mind, resources and information included in them may be useful for non-military families as well.
+You can access education products for family members of Veterans who have made a suicide attempt, including a Family Resource Guide and information about how to talk to a child about a suicide attempt.
+Some materials are also available in Spanish.
+Although these products were created with military families in mind, resources and information included in them may be useful for non-military families as well.

-This fact sheet is based on a more detailed version, located in the Professional section of our Web site: The Relationship Between PTSD and Suicide.
+This page is based on a more detailed version, located in the Professional Section of our website: The Relationship Between PTSD and Suicide.